Classify cells in a grid based on changes in the clustering of points (typically representing events) in a two-dimensional regular grid over time.

 - data

-data frame containing points.- time
+sfdata frame containing points.- time

 Name of the column in

-values representing the date associated with each point.
-If this argument isNULL
+datacontainingDateorPOSIXtvalues representing the date associated with each point.
+If this argument isNULLanddatacontains a single column ofDateorPOSIXtvalues, that column will be used automatically.- period

 A character value containing a number followed by a unit of time, e.g. for example, "12 months" or "3.5 days", where the unit of time is one of second, minute, hour, day, week, month, quarter or year (or their plural forms).